beakerbrowser/beaker.dev/content/posts/codesnip-and-module.md

 {{< imgcard relref="../docs/templates/codesnip" img="/templates/codesnip.png" class="centered" >}}
 {{< /imgcard >}}

-"Codesnips" are a common tool among Web developers to share example code, often to demostrate APIs, patterns, or techniques.
+"Codesnips" are a common tool among Web developers to share example code, often to demonstrate APIs, patterns, or techniques.
 [Codepen](https://codepen.io/) and [JsFiddle](https://jsfiddle.net/) are two well-known services for these kinds of snippets.
 We're happy to say, with Codesnips you now have a `hyper://` solution.

 [Try it now &raquo;](/docs/templates/codesnip)